pnnl/lamellar-runtime/README.md

 `rofi` -- multi-process, multi-node

-Internally, Lamellar utilizes memory pools of RDMAable memory for internal Runtime data structures and buffers, this allocation pool is also used to construct `LamellarLocalMemRegions` (as this operation does not require communication with other PE's).
+Internally, Lamellar utilizes memory pools of RDMAable memory for Runtime data structures and buffers, this allocation pool is also used to construct `LamellarLocalMemRegions` (as this operation does not require communication with other PE's).
 Additional memory pools are dynamically allocated accross the system as needed.
 This can be a fairly expensive operation (as the operation is synchronous across all pes) so the runtime will print a message at the end of execution with how many additional pools were allocated.
 To alleviate potential impacts to performance lamellar exposes the `LAMELLAR_MEM_SIZE` environment variable to set the default size of these allocation pools.
 The default size is 1GB per process.
 For example, setting to 20GB could be accomplished with `LAMELLAR_MEM_SIZE=$((20*1024*1024*1024))`.